jlvFlores/Fin3erCuatri/README.md

     Leonardo Santa Maria Sanches.

 Developer note:
-    Need to display images in galery based on DataBase, Need to add a working search bar (opcional),
+    Need to add a working search bar (opcional),
-    Be able to access single.view.php through galery, Edit css styles for single.view.php (estilos.css),
+    Edit css styles for single.view.php (estilos.css),
-    Ask Team member for complete descriptions of products (opcional), Add shoping cart and show shopping cart with Javascript when pressing "pedidos", Add pedidos option to single.view.php,
+    Ask Team member for complete descriptions of products (opcional), Add shoping cart and show shopping cart with Javascript when pressing "pedidos", Add "pedidos" option to single.view.php,
-    Add a function that will reduce the product's quantity when a user makes a purchase, Get rid off fancy javascript in admin,
+    Add a function that will reduce the product's quantity when a user makes a purchase, Edit menu in contenedor.view.php (opcional),
-    Edit menu in contenedor.view.php (opcional)
+    Make sure there isnt excess code in css "estilos" and "estilosAdmin"